cell2fire/Cell2Fire/docsrc/source/rstfiles/Cellsize.rst

 Changing the grid
 =================

-The Cell2Fire simulator runs on 9x9 grid under default settings.
-We have recently added a 16 cell and a 12 cell version for use as well.
-For the flexibility of our users, we also provide an option to customize as per customer requirements.
+The Cell2Fire simulator runs on a variety of grid specifications depending on user expectations.
+For the flexibility of our software usage, we also provide an option to customize as per user requirements.
 To customize follow the steps mentioned below:

 * Find your contributed folder and create a duplicate of delme63 in it.
 * Change the path name so that you are in the right directory.
 (Look at editing Code Line section for help)